VISIBOX FAQs

 Since Visibox can loop videos, can I use to as an audio looper as well?

 Visibox is not designed as an audio looper and you will probably find that audio does not loop as seamlessly as you might like.
-Video clips ususally play back at 30 frames per second (fps).
+Video clips usually play back at 30 frames per second (fps).
 If this video has an audio track, the maximum resolution that you have for your loop point is 1/30th of a second.
 This is usually too low a resolution to feel like the beat is continuous.
 By contrast, most audio files use a resolution of 48,000 samples per second, so creating a seamless audio-only loop is a lot easier than creating a seamless-sounding audio loop from a video clip.

 What kind of images, video, and audio files can I use with Visibox?